You can control the game through the main menu or by tapping on Player, Coach, League Board or Club building.

 - Use Skills tab to upgrade your Precision skill.
 The higher the Precision, the smaller the shot circle when the shot is placed.
 Note that by upgrading the Power skill you will increase the initial size of the shot circle.

-- Place your shots early.
+- When using tap controls, place your shots early.
 The more time you have to prepare for the shot, the smaller the shot circle when the shot is performed.

 Regular shots have a yellow shot circle and a white ball trail.

-Tap twice (or swipe up if this option is enabled in Settings) on the opponent’s side of the court to place your lob shot.
+Tap controls: Tap twice on the opponent’s side of the court to place your lob shot.
 The earlier you place your shot, the more precise it will be.

 Lob shots have an orange shot circle and an orange ball trail.